Light-Assisted Collisions in Tweezer-Trapped Lanthanides: Supplemental Material

-Figure \ref{fig:PopulationCollage} presents additional experimental data showing the one- and two-atom occupation probabilities for different detunings $\Delta_{\rm h, \rm v}(\Gamma_{\rm L})$ of the horizontal and vertical yellow lights.
+Figure \ref{fig:PopulationCollage} presents all the experimental data used for fitting the loss rates of Fig.\,\ref{fig:fig3}(a) from the main text, showing the one- and two-atom occupation probabilities for different detunings $\Delta_{\rm h, \rm v}(\Gamma_{\rm L})$ of the horizontal and vertical yellow lights.
 The detuning is the same for both the vertical and horizontal beams.
-The analysis is analogous to the data presented in Figs.\,\ref{fig:fig1}(c) and \ref{fig2: axial cooling}(b) from the main text.
-As the detuning of both lights increases the one atom loss rate decreases until the one atom occupation probability remains approximately constant over the entire illumination time.
+The analysis is analogous to the data presented in Figs.\,\ref{fig:fig1}(c) and \ref{fig:fig3}(b-c) from the main text.
+We extract the loss rates following a similar rate-equation fitting procedure as in~\cite{grun2024optical}.
+For the theory results of Fig.\,\ref{fig:fig3}(a) from the main text, we extract the loss rates from the population dynamics starting from 3 atoms, in order to fully de-couple the results obtained to any particular initial state.
+As the detuning of both lights increases, the one-atom loss rate decreases until the single-atom occupation probability remains approximately constant over the entire illumination time.

+For completeness, In Fig.\,\ref{fig:lossrates_diffYellowPowers} we also present an extended version of the results shown in Fig.\,\ref{fig:fig3}(a) from the main text, where we extract the one- and two-body loss-rate spectra as a function of different intensities of the yellow beams.